Co-op FAQs Non Members

 Are students required to bring any "basic" supplies?

 Every student is required to bring a "supply kit" which should contain pencil, sharpener, pen, eraser, age–appropriate scissors, glue stick, bottle glue, colored pencils, markers and/or crayons.

 Is there a co-op orientation?

 Yes, each fall we will have a General Co-op Orientation at the co-op venue.
 Watch for email updates as to where and when these will occur.
 Attendance is mandatory for orientation as it guarantees that all participants are aware of the facility guidelines and rules set forth by BCHE.
 It is also an opportunity for students and teachers to meet and become acquainted with the layout of the facility.

 Can I attend the co-op if my child has an allergy?

 Yes!!
-Westwood has a strict no peanut/no nuts policy.
-We follow the same guidelines as our facility, so the co-op is a peanut/nut free zone.
+We have a strict no peanut/no nuts policy for our enrichment co-op.
 Occasionally, teachers or classes will have snacks as part of the curriculum or study, but these are carefully chosen because no nuts are allowed inside the building.
-After you have registered, please send the Co-op Administrator a separate email listing any allergies that your child has, and please make sure you have listed and updated any allergies your child has on your profile page on the website.
+Please make sure you have listed and updated any allergies your child has on your profile page on the website.
 Each teacher in your child's class will be aware of those allergies and avoid any possible contacts.
 Students are encouraged to bring a snack within the snack guidelines, so if you have additional concerns, please communicate these to the Co-op Administrator in advance.
 Students in the preschool and kindergarten classes will have a snack/play time each week.
-It is up to each parent to send snacks that follow the rules set forth by BCHE and the Westwood facility.
+It is up to each parent to send snacks that follow the rules set forth by BCHE.